BridgesUNCC/lm_as_code/Implementation.md

 frame the vertices will be.

-The object currently only supports few operations, coloring vertices, and coloring edges, adding vertices and edges, and settign vertex positions
+The object currently only supports few operations, coloring vertices, and coloring edges, adding vertices and edges, and setting vertex positions

 ### TTS